-- a) Outside lighting should only be installed when needed, and dark sky-friendly lighting should be used.
-(AONB) - b) All exterior, street, and public lighting should follow the Institute of Lighting Professionals Guidance (AONB) for Areas of Outstanding Natural Beauty.
-A suitably qualified ecologist should work alongside a lighting engineer to produce an appropriate solution and evidence of this input should be provided. - c) Impacts of lighting upon biodiversity should be identified and considered.
-Lighting design should be bat-sensitive.
-(KCC) Any negative impact should be avoided either by eliminating lighting altogether, or through appropriate site and lighting design.
-Planning conditions and obligations should secure such avoidance measures and ensure appropriate lighting management in perpetuity.
+- a) Outside lighting should be at the lowest level to achieve its intended purpose and use dark sky-friendly lighting. - b) Any exterior, street, and public lighting in the High Weald AONB should follow the Institute of Lighting Professionals Guidance (AONB) for Areas of Outstanding Natural Beauty. - c) The impacts of any lighting proposed on biodiversity should be identified and considered.
+Lighting design should be bat sensitive.
+Any negative impact should be mitigated through appropriate site and lighting design.

-- 4.47 Measures should be taken to lessen the current levels of light pollution.
+- 4.46 Measures should be taken to lessen the current levels of light pollution.
 It should be recognised that light pollution affects not only the local area, but also surrounding areas, and the darkness of the skies in the region.
 This pollution not only arises from outdoor lighting installations, but also from internal light spill.
-The foreword to the All-Party Parliamentary Group for Dark Skies states that 'Bad lighting, new development and horizon light pollution are a constant threat' to Dark Skies. - 4.48 Dark skies are an important feature of the High Weald AONB.
+The foreword to the All-Party Parliamentary Group for Dark Skies states that 'Bad lighting, new development and horizon light pollution are a constant threat' to Dark Skies. - 4.47 Dark skies are an important feature of the High Weald AONB.
 (AONB) The High Weald has some of the darkest skies in the South East, which have been identified as worthy of conservation by the International Dark Sky Association (IDSA).
-However, light pollution is rapidly increasing, and our dark skies may not exist for much longer. - 4.49 Lighting can have an adverse impact on species, disrupting natural behaviour and reducing fitness, particularly for nocturnal invertebrates and mammals.
+However, light pollution is rapidly increasing, and our dark skies may not exist for much longer. - 4.48 Lighting can have an adverse impact on species, disrupting natural behaviour and reducing fitness, particularly for nocturnal invertebrates and mammals.
 This includes bats, which are abundant in the parish.
 Potential impacts include roost/flight path/foraging area abandonment, later roost emergence time, impacts on habitat connectivity and increased risk of predation from avian predators.
 Lighting can draw insect prey away from dark areas if it has an ultra-violet component or high blue spectral content, reducing prey availability for rarer, light-avoiding species.
-Lighting design should comply with The Bat Conservation Trust/ILP Guidance. - 4.50 Lighting must either be avoided altogether, or measures applied to eliminate impacts and protect important habitats.
+Lighting design should comply with The Bat Conservation Trust/ILP Guidance. - 4.49 Lighting must either be avoided altogether, or measures applied to eliminate impacts and protect important habitats.
 The principles that should be applied are as follows, and should be updated in accordance with any changes in best practice:

-- Avoid lighting important habitats through sensitive site configuration - Design in dark buffers and lighting zonation - Establish and maintain appropriate lux limits - Avoid UV lighting - Specify LED where possible (this has a sharp cut off, lower intensity, good colour rendition and dimming capability - Use recessed, bollard or low-level luminaires - Use baffles and cowls to reduce light spill - Use glazing treatments if light spill is likely from windows onto sensitive habitats - Apply dimming or part-night lighting - 4.51 Lighting should be designed and maintained to light only the area needed.
-The problem of light spill into adjacent properties and gardens should be addressed. - 4.52 High Weald AONB, and CSPC are working to improve the knowledge of, and understanding about the effects of light pollution, and ways of lessening it. - 4.53 The Paris Agreement on Climate Change 2015 'recognises the importance of averting, minimising and addressing loss and damage associated with the adverse effects of climate change.'
+- Avoid lighting important habitats through sensitive site configuration - Design in dark buffers and lighting zonation - Establish and maintain appropriate lux limits - Avoid UV lighting - Specify LED where possible (this has a sharp cut off, lower intensity, good colour rendition and dimming capability - Use recessed, bollard or low-level luminaires - Use baffles and cowls to reduce light spill - Use glazing treatments if light spill is likely from windows onto sensitive habitats - Apply dimming or part-night lighting - 4.50 Lighting should be designed and maintained to light only the area needed.
+The problem of light spill into adjacent properties and gardens should be addressed.
+Policy HD4.10 addresses these important issues.
+Where necessary a suitably qualified ecologist should work alongside a lighting engineer to produce an appropriate solution and evidence of this input should be provided.
+Where necessary, planning conditions and obligations will be applied to secure such avoidance measures and ensure appropriate lighting management in perpetuity. - 4.51 High Weald AONB, and CSPC are working to improve the knowledge of, and understanding about the effects of light pollution, and ways of lessening it. - 4.52 The Paris Agreement on Climate Change 2015 'recognises the importance of averting, minimising and addressing loss and damage associated with the adverse effects of climate change.'
 In 2019, TWBC resolved to become carbon neutral in its operations by 2030.
 The avoidance of unnecessary lighting will contribute towards these aims.

-Dark Skies Map
+FIGURE 05 Dark Skies Map